-Soy Connection publishes a quarterly health & nutrition online newsletter for health professionals (including dietitians, physician assistants and nurse practitioners).
+Soy Connection publishes a quarterly health & nutrition online newsletter for health professionals (including dietitians, nurse practitioners, dietary managers, physician associates, and chiropractors).
 Sign up to receive future issues delivered directly to your email inbox.
-View newsletters here.

 Continuing Education & CPE Credits

 The Soy Connection health and nutrition newsletter is a Continuing Professional Education (CPE) Accredited provider with the Commission on Dietetic Registration (CDR).
-CDR Credentialed Practitioners will receive a maximum of 1.00 Continuing Professional Education units (CPEUs) for completion of this activity/material.
+CDR Credentialed Practitioners will receive a maximum of 1.0 Continuing Professional Education Units (CPEUs) for completion of this activity/material.

 Visit the Testing Center to read the current newsletter and take the accompanying test.

 Soy Connection produces an ongoing series of interviews with our newsletter editorial board members and authors summarizing research data on soy and human health.

 The Myths and Misconceptions of Soy

 The Role of Soy in the Treatment and Prevention of Cancer